johnedstone/nodejs-ex/README.md

 Node.js sample app on OpenShift!
 -----------------

-### This branch demonstrates the following ###
+### branch001 ###
-The template `openshift/templates/nodejs.json` has been modified.
-To handle the proxy variable.
+Note: The template `openshift/templates/nodejs-simple-example.yaml`

+Demonstrating ...

 - using http proxy
 - using branch
 - using GIT keys
-- Updated s2i http_proxy in bc to NPM_HTTP_PROXY
+- Updated s2i http_proxy in the custom assemble script (Build Config) to use NPM_HTTP_PROXY instead of http_proxy, for the sake of clarity.

 ### Creating a new project in Origin/Openshift ###